Earthquake Insurance

 While many persons may be exposed to the danger of earthquake, only a fraction of such property owners carry the proper level of insurance.
 Basic homeowner coverage does NOT include protection against earthquakes.
 Without purchasing specific earthquake insurance, the only protection available for a policyholder is against limited, consequential damage.

 Example: The Johnsons love their home on the outskirts of Richmond.
-While they've experienced one minor earthquake in the few years they've owned the home: they did not buy earthquake coverage.
+While they've experienced one minor earthquake in the few years they've owned the home, they did not buy earthquake coverage.
 One day a quake occurs and severely damages their home.
 The quake breaks a gas pipe and a fire erupts.
 The fire damage is covered (though the quake damage is not).

 Earthquake coverage is typically quite affordable.
 It is generally available for a couple hundred dollars per year to provide protection for a modest-sized home.
 While, even in areas that are in earthquake prone, such losses are low probability; the potential loss severity is so high that purchasing separate protection makes sense.
 So shake up your insurance protection and avoid being totally shaken down by a disastrous quake!